Kawasaki Brute Force 300 Problems – What to Do with Them

 Soft Front & Rear Shocks

 Several owners of Kawasaki ATVs report the excessive softness or fast-paced riding of their front and rear shocks.
 It led them to strict control and unstable riding on rough terrains.
-However, it has been identified as a defect of the ATV design.
+However, experts have identified it as a defect in the ATV design.

 Possible Solution